jrief/django-formset/docs/source/dual-selector.rst

 	    form_class = FilteredCountyForm

-Setting up forms using filters, can improve the user experience, because it reduces the available options to user must choose from.
+Setting up forms using filters, can improve the user experience, because it reduces the available options the user must choose from.
 This might be a more friendly alternative rather than using option groups.

 Sortable Dual Selector Widget